Getting Started

 Starlight Site Graph is a Starlight plugin that seamlessly adds a customizable graph to your site, visualizing links between your pages for easy navigation.

-Check out the configuration guide to learn more about the plugin’s features.
+Check out the configuration guide to learn more about the plugin’s features, or move on to the installation instructions below to integrate it into your own (Starlight) site.

 Prerequisites